Road Rash: Music

 The Sega Genesis trilogy features music by EA composers Rob Hubbard (1 and II), Michael Bartlow (1), Tony Berkeley (II), and Don Veca (II and 3).
 Later entries were among the first video games to include licensed music tracks from major recording artists in gameplay.
 The rock radio station in EA's 2004 game The Urbz is called "Road Rash FM".

 Future

-Criterion Games considered developing a new Road Rash game multiple times, potentially a Burnout Versus Road Rash, but nothing came of it; they have expressed a desire to move away from racing games in particular.
+Criterion Games considered developing a new Road Rash game multiple times, potentially a Burnout Versus Road Rash, but nothing came of it; they expressed a desire to move away from racing games in particular.
 Dan Geisler, main programmer and co-designer of the Sega Genesis trilogy, was working on a new title along with a number of the original Road Rash staff members (the game was then named Hard Rider: Back in the Saddle).
-He first announced it via a Reddit thread and frequently mentioned progress on his Twitter account, but was unable to find funding for it and dropped the idea.
+He first announced it via a Reddit thread in 2012 and frequently mentioned progress on his Twitter account, but was unable to find funding for it and dropped the idea.